www-oto-dev/webdev-sdk/framework/python/documentation/services/MeaningsService.md

 ## remove

-Remove all values for specified 'key'
+Remove all values for specified 'name'

 - HTTP Method: `DELETE`
 - Endpoint: `/meanings/all/remove`